albel727/awesomewm_gnome_menu/README.md

 # Introduction

-`gnome_menu for awesomewm` is a lua library for the [awesome] window manager, that enables parsing Freedesktop(XDG)-standard Menu files, to e.g. present your typical application menu.
+`gnome_menu for awesomewm` is a Lua library for the [awesome] window manager, that enables parsing Freedesktop(XDG)-standard Menu files, to e.g. present your typical application menu.

 I know of several projects that aim to do the same:
-* awesome's built-in [menubar] module, which implements XDG Menu parsing in pure Lua.
+* awesome's built-in [menubar] module, which implements XDG .desktop file parsing in pure Lua.
 * [awesome-freedesktop], which internally uses `menubar`.
-* [xdg-menu-to-awesome-wm], which is a python program for statically generating a lua file with the menu.
+* [xdg-menu-to-awesome-wm], which is a Python program for statically generating a Lua file with the menu.

 Unfortunately, at the time of writing, all of them fell short of my needs.
-`menubar` seems to limit itself to showing only some predefined set of application categories/submenus, so a lot of stuff ends up simply missing, compared to `xdg-menu-to-awesome-wm`, but the latter requires one to manually regenerate the menu file every time a program is (un)installed, which is annoying.
+`menubar` doesn't actually parse XDG Menu files, it only looks for installed .desktop entries and partitions them into a predefined set of application categories/submenus, so a lot of stuff ends up simply missing, compared to `xdg-menu-to-awesome-wm`, but the latter requires one to manually regenerate the menu file every time a program is (un)installed, which is annoying.